Today's food production and consumption affect the environment, the climate and people’s health.

 Agricultural land accounts for 40 % of the earth’s landmass and affects the environment in multiple ways.
 Leakage into the sea and watercourses of nutrients such as nitrogen and phosphorus contribute to eutrophication.
 Soil, the basis of all our food production, is degraded, polluted and eroded in many places around the world, leading to a long-term decline of production capacity, with a lower yield from soils of lower quality.
 Farming not only uses 70 % of the fresh water globally, it is also the single biggest cause of loss of biodiversity.

 Since the world’s population is increasing, more food must be produced with better nutritional content in a sustainable manner.
 We eat an increasingly one-sided diet, where only four ingredients – wheat, corn, rice and soy – are making up two thirds of the global food supply.
 These crops are cultivated in enormous monocultures.
-In large parts of the world, including Sweden, the protein source is primarily animal protein.
+In our part of the world, the protein source is primarily animal protein.
 The hunt for cheap meat fuels the usage of antibiotics in food producing animals, which is one of the reasons for antibiotic resistance.

 Torsåker gård – a development center for sustainable food